Roughening transition and universality of single step growth models in (2+1)-dimensions: Interface exponents

 \section{Interface exponents}

-We ran simulations on a square lattice of size $ 50 \le L \le 700$, averaging $w(t,L)$ over more than $ 200 $ independent runs.
-Size $ L=4000 $ was used only for computing $\beta$.
-To calculate the exponents of iso-height clusters and loops, more than $ 10^4 $ height configurations were undertaken on square lattice with size $ L=1000 $.
-Also in the part of SLE, strip geometry $ L_x = 3L_y $ and $ L_y = L $ was considered with $ 100 \le L \le 1000$.
-We define one time step as equivalent to $L^2$ tries for deposition or evaporation.
+{ } In this section we present the first part of our results obtained from extensive simulations on a square lattice of size $ 50 \le L \le 700$, in which the averages for $w(t,L)$ are taken over more than $200$ independent runs.
+We estimate the roughness $\alpha$ and dynamic $z$ exponents by examining the scaling laws i.e., $w_s\sim L^\alpha$ (where $w_s$ is the saturated width) and $t_s\sim L^z$, respectively.
+We use the system size $L=4000$ to estimate the growth exponent $\beta$ by using the scaling ansatz $w(t)\sim t^\beta$ for $t<t_s$.
+To compute various geometric exponents of iso-height lines and height clusters in the next sections, the averages are taken over $ 10^4 $ height configurations on a square lattice of size $ L=1000$.
+To further justify our conclusion, we perform simulations on a rectangular geometry of size $ L_x = 3L_y $ and $ L_y = L $ with $ 100 \le L \le 1000$ to measure the winding angle statistics of the iso-height lines and their fractal dimensions.
+One time step is defined as $L^2$ number of trials for particle deposition or evaporation.

-To check the efficacy of our simulations, we calculated the roughness exponent $\alpha$ from \textit{scale-dependent curvature} in saturation regime.
-The definition of curvature $ C_b(\mathbf{x}) $ at $ \mathbf{x} $ on scale $ b $, is~\cite{kondev2000nonlinear}
+To check the efficacy of our simulations, let us first estimate the roughness exponent $\alpha$ from \textit{scale-dependent curvature} in the saturation regime $t>t_s$.
+The curvature $ C_b(\mathbf{x}) $ at position $ \mathbf{x} $ on scale $ b $ is defined as follows \cite{kondev2000nonlinear}

-The offset directions $ \{\mathbf{e}_m\}_{m=1}^M $ are a fixed set of vectors summing to zero.
-In our case (square lattice), $ \{\mathbf{e}_m\} $ pointing along the $ \{10\} $ type directions.
-For a self-affine surface, the curvature satisfies the relation~\cite{kondev2000nonlinear}:
+where the offset directions $ \{\mathbf{e}_m\}_{m=1}^M $ are a fixed set of vectors summing up to zero.
+In our case on a square lattice, $ \{\mathbf{e}_m\} $ are pointing along the $ \{10\} $ type directions.
+For a self-affine surface, the curvature is expected to satisfy the following scaling relation \cite{kondev2000nonlinear}:

 where $\langle \cdot \cdot \rangle$ denotes spatial averaging.
-To check this relation, simulations were done on square lattice of size $L=10^3$ with more than $ 10^4 $ height configurations.
-We applied periodic boundary conditions in both directions.
-The results for three different values of $ q $, are plotted in fig.~\ref{fig:a_q234-L1000}.
-As expected from self-affinity, the three curves should coincide with each other, which is the case within error bars.
-We have excluded the point $p=0.5, q=3$, since curvature vanishes.
+To check this relation, simulations are carried out on square lattice of size $L=10^3$ with more than $ 10^4 $ number of height configurations for different values of $p$.
+We apply periodic boundary conditions in both directions.
+The estimated rescaled exponents $\alpha_q/q$ for three different values of $ q $ are plotted in Fig. \ref{fig:a_q234-L1000} as a function of the control parameter $p$.
+We find that the three curves for $q=2,3$ and $4$ are independent of $q$ (within the error bars), confirming the self-affinity of the height profiles.
+Since the curvature vanishes at $p=0.5$ for $ q=3$, the point is excluded in the plot.